 - VA Loan Overview

-- VA Loan Eligibility Requirements for Active Duty Military
+- VA Loan Eligibility Requirements for Active Duty Military Members

-- Using Active Duty BAH to Qualify for a VA Loan
+- Using Active-Duty BAH to Qualify for a VA Loan

-- Considerations when Nearing End of Active Duty Service
+- Considerations when Nearing End of Active-Duty Service

-- Meeting VA Loan Occupancy Requirements
+- How to Meet VA Loan Occupancy Requirements While on Active Duty

 VA Loan Overview

 The VA loan offers active-duty military members a path to homeownership, wherever they’re stationed in the United States or its territories.
 Though administered by the Department of Veterans Affairs, VA-approved lenders originate VA loans.
 Such lenders include banks, credit unions and mortgage companies.

 The VA guarantees a portion of each of these loans.
 In other words, if a borrower defaults, the VA will repay the lender part of the outstanding loan balance.
 This reduces lender risk, so they can offer VA borrowers competitive terms: